 Gauge invariant local operators are important quantities in quantum field theories.
 For example, composite local operators give the interaction vertices in effective Lagrangians and thus are central ingredients in the study of effective field theory (EFT), see \emph{e.g.}~\cite{Manohar:2018aog}.
 In QCD, hadron states correspond to color-singlet operators composed of gluon and quark fields.
-Similar gauge invariant operators and their anomalous dimensions have been studied extensively in ${\cal N}=4$ SYM and played an important role in understanding the AdS/CFT correspondence and integrability \cite{Beisert:2010jr}.
-When studying the renormalization of operators, the dimensional regularization scheme is often one of the most convenient choice to regularize the divergences \cite{tHooft:1972tcz}.
+Similar gauge-invariant operators and their anomalous dimensions have been studied extensively in ${\cal N}=4$ SYM and played an important role in understanding the AdS/CFT correspondence and integrability \cite{Beisert:2010jr}.
+When studying the renormalization of operators, the dimensional regularization scheme is often one of the most convenient choices to regularize the divergences \cite{tHooft:1972tcz}.
 In this case, the spacetime dimension is generalized to $d=4-2\epsilon$ dimensions, and a special subtlety appears that it is possible to construct a series of operators that vanish in four dimensions but not in $d$ dimensions, which are known as evanescent operators.

 The study of evanescent operators has been considered long time ago in the context of four fermion interactions \cite{Buras:1989xd, Dugan:1990df, Herrlich:1994kh, Buras:1998raa}.
-In general $d$-dimensional spacetime, there exist an infinite tower of operators involving anti-symmetric tensor of Dirac matrices $\gamma^\mu$ with ranks higher than 4:
+In general $d$-dimensional spacetime, there are infinitely many operators involving anti-symmetric tensor of Dirac matrices $\gamma^\mu$ with ranks higher than 4:

 Such operators vanish in strictly four-dimensional spacetime but not in $d$ dimensions.
 Similar evanescent operators also appear in the two-dimensional four-fermion models, see \emph{e.g.}~\cite{Bondi:1989nq,Vasiliev:1997sk, Gracey:2016mio}.
 It was shown in those studies that these evanescent operators can not be ignored, as they affect the anomalous dimensions of physical operators.
-In the scalar $\phi^4$ theory, the high-dimensional evanescent operators was considered in \cite{Hogervorst:2015akt} and it was found that the evanescent operators can give rise to negative-norm states implying the theory is not unitary in non-integer spacetime dimensions.
+In the scalar $\phi^4$ theory, the high-dimensional evanescent operators were considered in \cite{Hogervorst:2015akt} and it was found that the evanescent operators can give rise to negative-norm states implying that the theory is not unitary in non-integer spacetime dimensions.
 Counting scalar evanescent operators via Hilbert series was also considered in \cite{Cao:2021cdt}.